 Meet Lake Tahoe’s original inhabitants.

-The Washoe (or Wašišiw, which means “people from here”) inhabited the land around Lake Tahoe dating back thousands of years.
+Palisades Tahoe is situated on the ancestral homelands of the Wašišiw (Washoe) Tribe of Nevada and California.
+This has been and continues to be their home, and it is our duty and privilege to honor and respect both them and their land.
 Da ow aga, the Washoe word for “edge of lake,” is the source for the name Lake Tahoe.
 Here, we look back at the history and culture of Lake Tahoe’s original inhabitants and learn about where they live now and how you can discover more about them.

 All photos on this page are courtesy of the Washoe Tribe.